worldline/angular-training/docs/src/tooling/README.md

 ## Visual Studio Code
 During the training you will need a solid JavaScript code editor.
 We recommend [Visual Studio Code](https://code.visualstudio.com/), a fairly lightweight free editor that is now very popular in the JavaScript community.
 VS Code has many extensions to enrich the experience.
 You can access the marketplace for them directly in VS Code in the Extensions tab of the left sidebar.

-First, install the linter [TSLint](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin).
-Even though it is now deprecated, the Angular CLI is still using it by default.

 You then have two choices:
 - For a smooth experience, install [John Papa's package](https://marketplace.visualstudio.com/items?itemName=johnpapa.angular-essentials)